 To rest, to recover.

-Last summer my overworking lead to burn-out, which spawned panic attacks – the final signal.
+Last summer my overworking lead to burn-out, which spawned panic attacks – the strongest signal yet.
 Since then I’ve been hammering back “work” to a state where I can step away for a while.
 Work had got out of hand.

-When we build these vehicles, (businesses, careers), we start out aiming for money or material wealth; for stability, to please a family member, or to prove something.
+When we build these vehicles, (businesses, careers, side-projects), we start out aiming for money or material wealth; for stability, to please a family member, or to prove something.
 If we’re lucky we see that these were shallow or base reasons, beyond which are truer motives that stand up more to rational rigour.
-Course correction is essential, but hard work.
-Society shouts at us through a gigantic megaphone – repeating; money is king, material wealth is the apex.
-Competition sits on one shoulder, ‘passion’ on the other, and these false gods do not let you remove your foot from the accelerator.
-They hunger for carnage.

 But financial stability and autonomy are only one level in an infinite game.
 We must eat, but what then?

-A tendency to overwork snuck back into me.
-To avoid the emotion of a loss, I chased the logic of business and programming.
+It’s clear: a tendency to overwork had snuck back into me.
+To avoid the emotion of tragic loss, I chased the logic of business and programming.
 To build up capital, to buy land, to save the world; I worked weekends.
+I bled business.

 This worked, and it didn’t.